kushagharahi/homebridge-dahua-alerts/README.md

 ## Installation
 1. Install Homebridge using the [official instructions](https://github.com/homebridge/homebridge/wiki).
 2. Install [`homebridge-camera-ffmpeg`](https://github.com/Sunoo/homebridge-camera-ffmpeg)
+3. Configure your RTSP streams in `homebridge-camera-ffmpeg`
+   1. Configure `"porthttp": 8088` for `Http-based Automation`](https://sunoo.github.io/homebridge-camera-ffmpeg/automation/http.html)
-3. Configure your RTSP streams in `homebridge-camera-ffmpeg` and configure [`Http-based Automation`](https://sunoo.github.io/homebridge-camera-ffmpeg/automation/http.html) for the camera streams you want motion detection.
-Make sure to set `motionTimeout` to 0 and set HTTP Localhost Only to true.
+   2. Configure `"motion": true` for the camera streams you want motion detection
+   3. Configure `"motionTimeout": 0` to disable automatically resetting the motion after 1 second default
+   4. (Optional) Configure `"localhttp": true` to ensure HTTP automations only work from same device (for enhanced security)
 4. Install [`homebridge-dahua-alerts`](https://www.npmjs.com/package/homebridge-dahua-alerts).
 5. Configure your NVR and camera settings.
     - Ensure you have enabled `https` or port 443 on your device if you're getting `ECONNREFUSED` in the debug logs.
 Not required by all.